rasmussehlin/marching-for-rays/README.md

 And the final animation, with lighting and shading.
 ![animated with lighting](images/andra-animationen.gif)

+Here's a video of the program running in real time: [video](images/ScreenRecording2019-11-04at01.27.25.mov)

+---

 This is by no means a finished product, it's more like a fun work in progress.
 Teaching myself some graphics principals. 😎